 As Addiction Expert and Best-selling Author Gabor Maté says,

 “It’s not why the addiction, but ‘why the pain’?”
 “Addiction is not a disease,” he goes on to say, “It’s a pain response.”

 We better backtrack for a moment: what kind of pain are talking about?
 Physical pain?
 That’s easy to understand — we break our leg or burn our hands, wake up with a headache or hurt our backs.
 All very “ouch,” with the reasons to “take something” to squelch the pain being socially and medically endorsed.
 Physical pain is disruptive all the way to unbearable and rightfully deserving of relief.
-But, what about another kind of pain?
-The kind of pain we can’t see or feel so physically. we all know someone who’s gotten hooked on heroin or alcohol, but their legs aren’t broken and their heads aren’t hurting?
-What kind of pain are they try to soothe themselves from?
+But, what about another kind of pain — the kind of pain we can’t see or treat physically?
+We all know someone who’s gotten hooked on heroin or alcohol whose legs aren’t broken and their heads aren’t hurting?
+What kind of pain are they trying to soothe themselves from?

 How do we cope with the challenges, stresses, and great hopes for our lives when we’ve left childhood feeling anything like this?

 Conquering Addiction: Healing Attachment – Healing the Need to Self-medicate